The pre-title teaser provides backstory for those unfamiliar with the Firefly

 deploys decoys to throw the Operative off the trail.

 Jayne, after arguing with Mal about keeping River, tries to take her from the locker she's held in.
 Overpowering him, she escapes.
 On the bridge, she shows Mal the planet Miranda.
-Miranda's existence has been suppressed -- all mention of it deleted from records -- and it's in the region known to be Reaver territory.
+Miranda's existence has been suppressed -- all mention of it deleted from charts and records -- and it's in the region known to be Reaver territory.

 The Alliance gets to Haven before the crew returns, destroying the settlement.
 They find Book, dying, beside the settlement's cannon, which he used to shoot down the attacking craft.
 His last words tell Mal to have strength in his beliefs.
 They realize the Operative attacked all places Mal could have gone, cutting off escape.
 Mal finds another way; they disguise Serenity

 as a Reaver ship and make their way to Miranda, passing through a Reaver flotilla.
-Their disguise successful, they find a planet apparently suitable for life with breathable air, power, intact cities and infrastructure.
+Their disguise successful, they land on Miranda and find a planet apparently suitable for life with breathable air, power, intact cities and infrastructure.
 But all the people are dead.
-The inhabitants appear to have simply lost the will to live and laid down to die: at work, on the road, in their houses.They find a survey ship with a holographic recording from its last surviving team member, a report never sent.
+The inhabitants appear to have simply lost the will to live and laid down to die: at work, on the road, in their houses.They find a survey ship with a holographic recording made by its last surviving team member, a report never sent.
 The recording reveals the Alliance put chemicals into the air processors on Miranda to stabilize the population's behavior.
 It worked too well.
 Almost everyone stopped doing anything to live and died.
 A fractional percentage, however, had a drastically different response to the chemical: they became insanely violent and aggressive.
 The crew realizes this damaged and dangerous remnant of Miranda's inhabitants are the Reavers.
 The Alliance created them and tried to bury the evidence just before the War.
 This knowledge affected River, and the release of the tension in her makes her throw up.
 She says lucidly "I'm all right" after this.
 River apparently picked up the memory from some of the Alliance chiefs who came to see her training and the memory was also triggered by the code advert.
-Mal decides to broadcast the hologram from the place Mr. Universe is.
+Mal decides to broadcast the hologram from Mr. Universe's moon.

 Mal calls Mr. Universe, who says come ahead.
 But he's already held prisoner, and as soon as Mal breaks contact, he's killed by the Operative.
 As they pass back through the Reaver flotilla, Mal mans the Haven cannon they took for the ship's disguise.
 He blasts one of the Reaver ships and Serenity